 Office: Hellems 88

-Lisa A. Flores is an associate professor in the Department of Communication.
-A rhetorical scholar, Associate Professor Flores is guided by the argument that the vocabularies we speak and the stories we tell create the worlds we inhabit.
+Lisa A. Flores is a professor in the Department of Communication.
+A rhetorical scholar, Professor Flores is guided by the argument that the vocabularies we speak and the stories we tell create the worlds we inhabit.

 As Associate Dean of Diversity, Equity and Inclusion, this principle shapes her commitment to inclusive excellence as it reminds her daily that, while the impact of narratives of inequity are deep, they are not all-encompassing.
 The co-chair of the campus IDEA Council, Flores devotes much of her workday to implementing what she envisions as comprehensive campus change designed to bring about a more diverse, equitable and inclusive campus.